-Any pupil may benefit from early help, but KCS/E recommends that all staff should be particularly alert to the potential need for an early help assessment for a pupil who:
+Any pupil may benefit from early help, but KCS/E (Sep 2024) recommends that all staff should be particularly alert to the potential need for an early help assessment for a pupil who:

-- is disabled and has specific additional needs - has special educational needs (whether or not they have a statutory Education and Health Care Plan) - has a mental health need - is a young carer - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines - is frequently missing/goes missing from care or from home - is at risk of modern slavery, trafficking, sexual or criminal exploitation - is at risk of being radicalised or exploited - is in a family circumstance presenting challenges for the child, eg drug & alcohol misuse, adult mental health issues and domestic abuse - is misusing drugs or alcohol themselves - has returned home to their family from care - is at risk of so-called 'honour'-based abuse such as Female Genital Mutilation or Forced Marriage - is privately fostered child, or - is persistently absent from education, including persistent absence for part of the school day.

-The DSL leads in contacting the relevant agencies and professionals.
-A lead professional undertakes the early help assessment who performs this role is decided on a case-by-case basis.
-Early help assessments require parental agreement and engagement, but if parents do not consent to an early help assessment, then a judgment will made as to whether this will cause the situation to deteriorate further.
+- is disabled or has certain health conditions and has specific additional needs - has special educational needs (whether or not they have a statutory Education, Health and Care plan) - has a mental health need - is a young carer - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines - is frequently missing/goes missing from care or from education, home or care - has experienced multiple suspensions, is at risk of being permanently excluded from schools, colleges and in Alternative Provision or a Pupil Referral Unit - is at risk of modern slavery, trafficking, sexual and/or criminal exploitation - is at risk of being radicalised or exploited - has a family member parent or carer in prison custody, or is affected by parental offending - is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse - is misusing alcohol and other drugs themselves - has returned home to their family from care - is at risk of so-called 'honour'-based abuse such as Female Genital Mutilation or Forced Marriage - is a privately fostered child agreement and engagement, but if parents do not consent to an early help assessment, then a judgment will made as to whether this will cause the situation to deteriorate further.
 If this is the case, then a referral to Children's Services may be made.
 The School's staff who deliver pastoral support, school nurse, chaplain and counselling services are also an integral component of early help assessments within the School.